AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ## Work initiation and planning in Workfront

-The Workfront admin can do work upfront to support the project coordinator in planning and iniating work inside of workfront.

-The admin is resposible for ---- allowing the project coordiator to -----

-The project coordinator begins in Workfront.
-The project is created, tasks are assigned, intructions are sent.

-Project coordinator creates WF project, uses synced project folder to send     information and supporting materials to creatives inside Frame.io

-Set up approval workflow from scratch or via templates

-Assign tasks

-Sets project to Current or equal to create frame project and alert creatives
+The Workfront administrator enables the integration between Workfront and Frame.io by configuring the default Frame.io account in the Setup area and then designating Frame.io users in Workfront.
+This allows the coordinator to plan and initiate work using Workfront Projects and formal review and approval.

 ### Configure a default Frame.io account

-Workfront administrators initate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
-Once a default Frame.io account is set up, this allows the integration to create connected projects between Workfront and Frame.io.
+Workfront administrators initiate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
+Once a default Frame.io account is set up, the integration creates connected projects between Workfront and Frame.io.

 For more information, see [].